Advertisement

 4

 Departments can keep main dispatch open while encrypting channels used for CJIS data.
-Grand Rapids and other agencies prove this is operationally feasible.
+Detroit itself proves this is operationally feasible—DPD runs clear dispatch talkgroups alongside encrypted channels on MPSCS today.

-In May 2025, Michigan State Police told all CJIS user agencies that dissemination of CJI over radio must meet federal encryption standards.
-But this guidance doesn't mandate full encryption—it requires protecting specific sensitive data types.
-The distinction matters.
+In May 2025, Michigan State Police told all CJIS user agencies that CJI transmitted over radio must meet federal encryption standards.
+That guidance covers specific sensitive data types.
+It does not require encrypting every call for service, every location update, and every unit check-in.
+Agencies treating it as a mandate for full encryption are reading it more broadly than it's written.

-Understanding the actual CJIS requirements reveals how much transparency could be preserved:
+Reading the actual CJIS requirements makes clear how much transparency agencies could preserve if they chose to:

 Must Be Encrypted